Learn more about the principles and theories of psychology and counselling.

 - Ask for help if you feel you need it

 - Do something you enjoy for a change

 In later stages of a mental health condition, or for a physical health condition, we may require medical intervention.
 We may not want to take medication or drugs, but sometimes that is what we need to improve.

 Clair is suffering from severe anxiety and has taken time off work.
 She is self-employed, so does not earn any money when she does not work.
 This is making her stress levels worse.
 She finds it hard to even get out of bed in the morning.
 Clair is physically healthy, she is a vegetarian, eats only organic food and does not tend to take medication.
 Her doctor suggests that she takes some anti-anxiety tablets to help her overcome the symptoms at first.
 Clair is not happy about this but reluctantly agrees.

 We may not wish to take medication or seek medical advice, but sometimes a short dose of medication can help us so that our mood improves and we are able to cope more effectively with our lives.
 For some disorders, medication helps to restore a more stable mood and clearer thought so people are able to respond better to other therapies and management strategies.

-We talked about a lack of sleep earlier and how this can impact upon our physical and mental health.
+A lack of sleep can impact upon our physical and mental health.
 If a person is struggling with sleep there are alternatives they can try such as medication, drinking warm milk before bed, removing electronic devices from the bedroom, and so on.
 But as a short term remedy it may be that a mild sleeping tablet could help them get into good sleep habits and enable them to sleep better.

 Any strategy which works has some benefit to the individual.
 Whether or not they need medication is something which they need to work out for themselves in conjunction with their GP.
 If it's possible to avoid medication, this is preferable.
 However, sometimes medication can allow the body to heal itself, to find a balance the body needs.